picturae/OpenSKOS/README.md

 resources.router.routes.r1.reverse = "my-conceptscheme/%s"
 ```

-This will map all concepts under the given concept scheme and pass the notation into the controller.
+This will examine all incoming requests and, if necessary, reroute the request and pass the notation into the relevant
+controller.

 ## A complete mapping
 Typically, you will also want to support the `.rdf` and `.json` formats, and also support resolving by